Large-scale Maps of the Cosmic Infrared Background from Planck: Introduction

 In the present work, we extend the \ion{H}{i} column density-based approach to be more general, less subjective to human decisions, and to cover a larger fraction of the sky.
-At the same time, we now also have access to newer data, both from \planck for the FIR data, and from the HI4PI Survey \citep{hi4pi2016} for the \ion{H}{i} data.
-We present the underlying data sets in Section \ref{sect:data}, our methodology in Section \ref{sect:methods}, the power spectrum estimate in Section \ref{sect:powerspectra}, the map-based results in Section \ref{sect:map_results}, and the power spectra results in Section \ref{sect:powerspectra_results}.
+At the same time, we now also have access to newer data, both from \planck for the far-infrared (FIR) data, and from the HI4PI Survey \citep{hi4pi2016} for the \ion{H}{i} data.
+We present the underlying data sets in Section \ref{sect:data}, our methodology in Section \ref{sect:methods}, the estimate of the power spectrum in Section \ref{sect:powerspectra}, the map-based results in Section \ref{sect:map_results}, and the results for the power spectra in Section \ref{sect:powerspectra_results}.
 We present the validation of the results in Section \ref{sect:validation}, and finally conclude in Section \ref{sect:conclusions}.